Broccoli Harvesting Experiment

 I noticed that some of their broccoli plants were cut down, practically to the ground.
 “What’s up with that?,” I asked Mark.

-(by the way, if you’re wondering what the netting over my broccoli plants is all about, that is tulle — a.k.a. bridal veil netting — which keeps cabbage butterflies and aphids away from the plants, while providing them with good air circulation.)
+Are you wondering what the netting over my broccoli plants is all about?
+That is tulle, a.k.a. bridal veil netting.
+It keeps cabbage butterflies and aphids away from the plants, while providing them with good air circulation.

 Before I give Mark’s answer, let me explain something about broccoli harvesting: